courtesy of Gary Eckdahl,

 Maybe you are not an investor but rather a person looking for a home to live in and you want to take advantage of the low-priced REO’s out there.
 Maybe you have already been out and looked at some REO’s (or at least looked at them online), but all you see are properties that require a lot of work.
 Believe it or not, even if you don’t have the skills to do the work yourself, or the money to pay for it, you may still be able to purchase one of those REO’s.

 If the home doesn’t need major repairs then you can usually get traditional financing and purchase the home just as you would a non-foreclosed property.
-However, if the home is in a condition that will not allow it to qualify for traditional financing, such as no heating system, dry rot in the siding or a leaky roof, you may be able to get financing through what is called an FHA 203K Loan.
-There are some qualifiers for this loan but basically it is a loan for someone who is planning to live in the house (this is not for investors) and it allows the borrower to borrow the amount of the purchase price plus the cost of the repairs (up to certain amount).
+However, if the home is in a condition that will not allow it to qualify for traditional financing, such as no heating system, dry rot in the siding or a leaky roof (which could potentially need Roof Replacement), you may be able to get financing through what is called an FHA 203K Loan.
+There are some qualifiers for this loan but basically it is a loan for someone who is planning to live in the house (this is not for investors) and it allows the borrower to borrow the amount of the purchase price plus the cost of the repairs (up to a certain amount) that will then allow them to get in contact with exterior repair and renovation teams such as a James Hardie Siding contractor or others to restore the exterior of the property to an exceptional condition.
 Typically, a buyer can negotiate a much lower price so that the total price of purchase and repair will still allow for considerable equity in the property.

 So whether you are an investor looking for that sound investment or a person looking for that next property you will call home, REO’s are something you should consider.
 Call your Realtor® and let them go to work for you.
 If you are not currently working with a Realtor, please give me a call and I will put my experience to work for you.